Omoni Oboli: Awards and nominations

-In 2010, she won the award for Best Actress Narrative Feature at the Los Angeles Movie Awards, and the award for Best Actress at the Harlem International Film Festival.
-Omoni was nominated for the Best Actress in a leading role award at the 2011 Africa Movie Academy Awards.
+In 2010, Oboli won the award for Best Actress Narrative Feature at the Los Angeles Movie Awards and the award for Best Actress at the Harlem International Film Festival.
+She was nominated for the Best Actress in a Leading Role at the 2011 Africa Movie Academy Awards.

-In 2014, she won the Big Screen Actress of the Year award, at the 2014 ELOY Awards, for her movie Being Mrs Elliott. and was also nominated as Best Actress in Leading Role (English) for Being Mrs Elliot in the 2014 Best of Nollywood Awards.
+In 2014, she won the Big Screen Actress of the Year award, at the 2014 ELOY Awards, for Being Mrs Elliott, and was nominated for Best Actress in a Leading Role (English) at the 2014 Best of Nollywood Awards for the same film.

-In 2015, Omoni was awarded the Sun Nollywood "Personality of the Year", She has directed several movies such as Being Mrs Elliott, The First Lady, Wives on Strike, and Okafor's Law.
+In 2015, Oboli was awarded The Sun Nollywood Personality of the Year.
+She has directed films including Being Mrs Elliott, The First Lady, Wives on Strike, and Okafor's Law.

-On 14 August 2017, Omoni Oboli took to her Instagram page to share a post announcing her new deal as the Brand ambassador of Olawale Ayilara's LandWey Investment Limited.
+On 14 August 2017, Oboli announced on Instagram that she had become a brand ambassador of LandWey Investment Limited.

 Legal issue

-Omoni Oboli starred in the movie Okafor's Law, which premiered on 24 March 2017.
-However, the movie could not be screened at the premiere due to an injunction by the court.
+Oboli starred in the film Okafor's Law, which premiered on 24 March 2017.
+However, the film could not be screened at the premiere due to a court injunction.
 Oboli was accused of copyright infringement by Jude Idada, who claimed to have written part of the script for Okafor's Law.
-The movie was released on 31 March 2017.
+The film was released on 31 March 2017.

 Charity

-Omoni Oboli set up a charity organization, "The Omoni Oboli Foundation" to use her celebrity status to bring relief to the plight of the less privileged women and children of Nigerian society.
-The foundation has been able to embark on several projects which included the feeding of street children in Lagos.
+Oboli set up a charity organization, The Omoni Oboli Foundation, to support less privileged women and children in Nigeria.
+The foundation has carried out several projects, including feeding street children in Lagos.